Tirumalarao047/AI-Projets/README.md

 # AI-Projets
-This reo used for devloping AI projects
+This repo used for devloping AI projects